ihsan92UM/Project-work/Programming Guides/programming_setup_Nucleo-U545RE-Q.md

 * [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html)

+#### Software Basics

+- **STM32CubeIDE 1.17.0**: An integrated development environment (IDE) used to write, compile, debug, and run code on STM32 microcontrollers.
+- **STM32CubeMX**: A graphical configuration tool for setting up pins, peripherals, and middleware, which generates initialization code for use in STM32CubeIDE.

+These two complement each other, STM32CubeMX is opened initially inside the STM32CubeIDE to setup target and .ioc file.

 # Getting Started
-Download all three required software and open STM32CubeIDE1.17.0
+Download all three required software and open `STM32CubeIDE1.17.0`

 > [!WARNING]